runtime-verification/before-the-workshop/beepbeep-3/README.md

 example, already-instantiated `Processor` objects, pipe them together in a specific way, and pushing the resulting object back on the stack.

-With the help of a BNF grammar file and a custom-made `ParseTreeVisitor`, one can hence easily create a domain-specific language with an arbitary syntax, and a parser that converts an expression of this language into a BeepBeep processor chain.
+With the help of a BNF grammar file and a custom-made `ExpressionParser`, one can hence easily create a domain-specific language with an arbitary syntax, and a parser that converts an expression of this language into a BeepBeep processor chain.